FrancoMelandri/raft/docs/RAFT.md

 In case the node receive the message is a leader, it append the message to the log using the current term of the leaders itself; then we need to tell all the follower about the message, and to do this we are going to use the **ReplicateLog** function we seen before.

+As long as the node is the leader, it periodically replicate the log to all the followers node.